klux21/callback_printf/README.txt

 callback_printf uses.
 But it's not a big thing to update the code for supporting the new prefixes once the new C standard is available.
+The supported formats specifier are b,B,d,i,o,u,x,X, a,A,e,E,f,F,g,G,s,S,c,C,p,n and %% for a percent character.
+The supported size prefixes for the integer formats b, B, d, i, o, u, x and X are hh, h, l, ll, t, z and j according to the C standard, the Microsoft specific I16, I32 and I64 and additionally l1, l2, l4 and l8 which specify the byte width of the integer arguments.
+The supported lenght modifiers for the formats s and c are l for wchar_t arguments, l1 for 1 byte ISO Latin 8 strings, l2 for 2 byte wide Unicode characters and l4 for 4 bytes wide unicode characters.
+The floating point formats a, A, e, E, f, F, g and G is the prefix L for long double arguments is supported.
+Additional an prefix for the numeric floating point base can be added.
+Currently are r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9 supported.
+Instead of a digit an asterisk * can be specified.
+In that case the base needs to be specified by an additional argument of type int just before the floating point value.
+The highest supported numeric base specified by this int is 36.
+Exponents for bases higher than 14 are prefixed by a tilde (~) istead of the letter 'e' which is used as a regular digit then.
-An interesting feature is the unintentional and fast generic mantisse and exponent calculation for different numeric base systems.
-That why it is able to print doubles and long double values as floating point values converted to the numeric bases 2, 3, 4, 5, 6, 7, 8, 9, 10 and 16.
+An interesting feature is the unintentional but very fast generic mantisse and exponent calculation for the different numeric base systems that ables the support of that many numeric bases.

 Why GPLv3?
 Well it took a lot of time to implement that but of course I have to pay my rent as well.
-Feel free to ask for a close source license for your private projects or your company.
+Feel free to ask for a close source license for your private usage or your company.
 You should be aware that callback_printf is easily to track down in binaries.
-That's really very easy to do and better to use it legally only.
+It's much better and a lot nicer to use it legally only.
-It's open source - feel free to check whether you like the implementation and whether the bunch of features is matching your requirements.
+But it's open source so feel free to check whether you like the implementation and whether the bunch of features is matching your requirements.

 Kind regards,